-Scent plays a leading role in a life well-lived.
+Scent plays a central role in a life well-lived.
 It not only adds depth to our experiences but encourages a deeper connection with the world around us.
-In Japan, the traditional art of kōdō — which means “way of incense” or “way of fragrance” — celebrates the power of scent through the ritual burning of incense.
+In Japan, the traditional art of kōdō — which means “way of incense” or “way of fragrance” — celebrates the power of scent through the ritual of burning incense.
 The practice reminds participants of a simple truth: We are what we breathe.

 To align space, body and mind, Marie often burns incense or includes aromatherapy in her self-care routines.
 By using scent as a guide, we can spark new joy in every aspect of our lives.
 Below are some ways to elevate your own rituals by harnessing the power of scent.